Susan Petigru King: Henry's death

 By 1861, Sue and Henry had unofficially separated which, by the nature of South Carolina’s marriage laws, was the farthest apart the two could hope to become.
 After joining the Confederate Army at the outbreak of the Civil War, Henry was shot in the stomach during the Battle of Secessionville, and died in the summer of 1862.
 Sue donned mourning, but cousin Carey North believed Sue had to “act considerably” in doing so.

-The death of Henry was a blow to their daughter Adele, who had begun disassociating herself with her mother’s reckless behavior.
+The death of Henry was a blow to their daughter Adele, who had begun disassociating herself from her mother’s reckless behavior.
 “Aunts and cousins readily agreed that Sue had little sympathy for children and no talent as a mother,” according to Jane and William Pease.
 Sue was already mocking her daughter’s “affected & very absurd” behavior at age six, and the constant fighting between mother and father left the only child with little understanding of healthy social discourse.

-In later life, Adele would make a complete break with her mother, and Sue would lament her inability to visit daughter and grandchildren.
+In later life, Adele would make a complete break with her mother, and Sue would lament her inability to visit her daughter and grandchildren.
 The subsequent collection (mostly by Henry’s brothers and sisters) of her husband’s outstanding debts left Sue with little more than $1,000.
 The war prevented her from finding suitable publishing for her next novel, Gerald Gray’s Wife, and its eventual release by Southern Field and Fireside provided no subsequent royalties.
 Public readings in the North were meagerly attended, and so she moved to Columbia, South Carolina to work as a clerk in the Confederate treasury office.
 In 1863, after the death of her father, Sue lived for almost a year with her widowed mother, although their relations were severely strained.
 Jane Amelia’s addiction had progressed to the point where she was begging Confederate officer George Alfred Trenholm to procure and smuggle morphine across enemy lines.
 At this point Sue was particularly depressed about her social affairs, writing that: